Sshimaninja/Freqtrade_Public/README.md

 # Fear and Greed Index (FGI):

+## notes:

+In order to use this, you must manually download historical FGI data for the db.

+This indicator is backtest-friendly.

 I've written bots for trading for several years, and I think the biggest problem is lack of context with the world outside of the strategy itself.
 Data gathered from only the technical indicators operate in a vacuum.
 The Fear and Greed Indicator, though it is flawed in several ways as a reliable indicator, still has some information that I think is valuable, specifically a 'sentiment' indication, partially weighted by *user surveys* which I think is extremely unique and difficult to find without directed effort or funding.

 So, the most interesting parent indicator I have on here is the Fear and Greed Index daily controller.
 I've done some hyperopting with this and found that actually, it is useful as a shitcoin loss-protection device.